top of page

 Contributors who completed product tours saw a 53% increase in ease of adoption compared to those who did not.

-Ensuring localization and accessibility
+Localization and accessibility

 Oppia's primary targets are low literacy, ESL users.
 As such, I led efforts to refine platform content guidelines with a focus on accessibility and localization.